nazalnihad/cli_torrent_search/README.md

 - Run the script.
 - Enter the torrent name.
 - Select the result from the numbered list.
-- It will resolve the magnet link and add it to qBittorrent.
+- It will resolve the magnet link and add it to qBittorrent or any torrent client in mobile.

 ---